Residence Life - Orillia Campus

-- The Residence Life Team consists of 6 Floor Representatives, 6 Resident Assistants and 1 Residence Life Coordinator.
+- The Residence Life Team consists of 6 House Presidents, 6 Resident Assistants and 1 Residence Area Coordinator.

 - Residence students are actively involved in numerous charitable causes on campus and in the City.
-Talk to the Residence Life Coordinator for more information.
+Talk to our Residence Area Coordinator for more information. firstname.lastname@example.org

-Applications are currently open for Resident Assistants and House Presidents.
-Applications close on Wednesday, March 10th at 4:00pm.
+Applications currently being accepted for Resident Assistants and House Presidents.
+Applications close on January 18, 2023, at 1pm.

-Any follow up emails will be sent to your @lakeheadu.ca e-mail address.
+All correspondence will be sent to your @lakeheadu.ca e-mail address.
+Interviews will take place Thursday January 19th, 2023 during the evening.
 If you are chosen for a position you will be required to attend mandatory training/meet and greet in early April and our Fall training and September orientation that takes place around the last two weeks of August, continuing into the first week of September.

 Resident Assistants (RAs) work cooperatively with their house to create an atmosphere of responsibility, consideration and respect.
 These are the people who unlock the doors when students have locked themselves out, listen to students if they need to talk and will point students in the right direction if they have any questions about the University.
 RAs also provide students with valuable and fun programs to give a balanced experience while here at university.